iron-io/docs/worker/reference/api/index.md

 * **msg**: Any message or data describing the completion of the task.
 Must be a string value, and the 64KB request limit applies.

-The request also needs to be sent with a "Content-Type: application/json" header, or it will respond with a 406 status code and a "msg" property explaining the missing header.
+The request also needs to be sent with a `Content-Type: application/json` header, or it will respond with a 406 status code and a `msg` property explaining the missing header.

 Sample: